-More severe measures, including restitution for damages, immediate referral for expulsion, and/or notification of law enforcement officials, may be taken.
+More severe measures may include restitution for damages, immediate expulsion referral, or law enforcement officials' notification.

 Rule 105: GAMBLING - Ben Hill

 Playing any game of skill or chance for money or anything of value on school property or at a school function.